BBBaden-Moodle-userscripts/BBBaden-Moodle/README.md

 For detailed instructions on how to install userscripts, please refer to the [Userscript Installation Guide](https://github.com/black-backdoor/userscript-installation-guide).
 &nbsp;

 ### **⚠️ Important Notice: Possible Disruption in Development Due to Moodle Update ⚠️**
 We are writing to inform you about a recent update to the Moodle platform at moodle.bbbaden.ch, which may impact ongoing development efforts.
 Due to the recent update, there is a possibility of disruptions in the development environment as we work to ensure compatibility with the latest Moodle version.

-## popular Projects
+## Popular Projects

 ### Compact Moodle by [@Hutch79](https://github.com/Hutch79)
-This custom [Stylus](https://github.com/openstyles/stylus) script make the Moodle icons smaller
+This custom [Stylus](https://github.com/openstyles/stylus) script makes the Moodle icons smaller.
 [View CompactMoodle](https://github.com/Hutch79/CompactMoodle)
 &nbsp;

 ### potential-Points by [@black-backdoor](https://github.com/black-backdoor)
 This script shows all tests in Moodle that have not yet achieved full marks.
 [View potential-Points](https://github.com/BBBaden-Moodle-userscripts/potential-Points)
 &nbsp;

 ### moodle-scrollpos by [@BBBelektronik](https://github.com/BBBelektronik)
 JS script for Tampermonkey or Greasemonkey to save the scroll position in Moodle courses (in Boost design) and restore it when the page is reloaded.
 [View moodle-scrollpos](https://github.com/BBBelektronik/moodle-scrollpos)
 &nbsp;

 ### What is my approximate grade? by [@PianoNic](https://github.com/pianonic)
 This user script is designed to calculate and display an approximate grade based on the points achieved in a Moodle quiz review.
 It adds a new row to the quiz summary table, showing the calculated grade.